Peoria Personal Injury Attorneys Answer Frequently Asked Questions

-The Peoria serious injury attorneys at the Breyer Law Offices, P.C. have assembled the answers to some commonly asked questions as a service to their readers.
+The Peoria serious injury attorneys at The Husband & Wife Law Team have assembled the answers to some commonly asked questions as a service to their readers.
 If you have suffered a personal injury in Peoria and believe it was due to the negligence of another, contact our offices today at (623) 930-8064 for a consultation of your situation.
 We are here to help.

 How much is a car accident case worth?

 Car accident victims often ask this question.
 In fact, it's a question any experienced personal injury lawyer in Arizona is asked on a regular basis.
 Unfortunately, it's not an easy question to answer definitively.
 We understand that injured persons want to know whether or not will be worthwhile to pursue a claim, and it follows that they'd like to get an idea as to what a personal injury case in Arizona is worth.

 The reason this is so difficult to answer is that the value of an auto accident claim is always case-specific.
 To oversimplify the matter, the value of a personal injury case in Arizona is based upon what a Maricopa County jury would say the car accident victim is entitled to.

 There are only two ways that cases conclude in almost any personal injury situation.
 The first, and by far most common, way is by reaching a settlement wherein an insurance company or corporate defendant responsible for the accident comes to an agreement with the plaintiff as to the amount for which the case should be settled.
 The second way is by jury.
 If a settlement cannot be reached, a jury will decide how much money constitutes fair compensation for the plaintiff.
 This means that even every settlement is basically dependent upon what each party believes a jury in Maricopa County would decide in the case if it were to go to trial.

 Quite often victims of negligence get are consumed with the question of what is fair.
 A better question to ask would be "How much compensation will a jury award if this case does not settle?"